 What’s the current charge on your phone?
 Perhaps you’re reading this on a tablet – how long until the device needs to go back on charge?
 Do you even have access to an electrical outlet?

 The solution is a portable battery charger, and devices manufactured by RAVPower should be your first port of call.
 Today we’re taking a look at the RAVPower portable AC-capable battery pack with a humongous 27,000mAh charge capacity, available through the RAVPower store direct or Amazon (US $170 / UK £150).
-Even better: we’ve got one to giveaway to one lucky MakeUseOf reader – read on to find out what we thought of the device, and how to win it.

 But why would you want this device over any other?

 Before we look at the RAVPower device, some thoughts.

 Portable devices have an obvious shortfall: constantly insufficient battery life.
 It’s as if there is no device that can regularly get you from breakfast to supper without having to be recharged (even slightly) somewhere along the way.
 The solution, therefore, is portable battery rechargers.
 These are essentially rechargeable batteries with the correct circuitry and wiring to safely recharge your mobile device.

 The more compact they are, the more convenient, but there is obviously the necessity to trade off size and weight with a reliable charge.
 One charge isn’t enough – most devices are capable of providing multiple charges for smartphones, and one or two charges for a tablet.
 Meanwhile, you should also be able to power other devices, such as a Raspberry Pi, or charge a quadcopter battery.